cisagov/ScubaGear/PowerShell/ScubaGear/baselines/supplementalsecurity.md

 <!--ExclusionType: SensitiveUsers-->
 - _Rationale:_ User impersonation, especially of users with access to sensitive or high-value information and resources, has the potential to result in serious harm.
 Impersonation protection mitigates this risk.
 By configuring impersonation protection in both preset policies, administrators can help protect email recipients from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ February 2026
-- _Note:_ The standard and strict preset security policies must be enabled to protect accounts.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ SI-8
 - _MITRE ATT&CK TTP Mapping:_
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)